-Since 2001, Horace Mann has partnered with the National Education Association and the NEA Foundation to recognize, reward and promote excellence in teaching through the Horace Mann Awards for Teaching Excellence.
+Since 2001, Horace Mann has partnered with the National Education Association Foundation to recognize, reward and promote excellence in teaching through the Horace Mann Awards for Teaching Excellence.

 - Kimberley Gilles, language arts educator at Monte Vista High School in Danville, CA;